agomoso-dev/TaskManager/README.md

 # TaskManager

 A simple console-based Task Manager application built in Java.
-It allows users to create, list, update, and delete tasks with due dates and status management (`pending` or `done`).
+It allows users to create, list, update, and delete tasks with due dates and status management.

 ---